Friday, 23 May 2025

 A Deafening Silence from Authorities

 Residents describe a complete lack of communication from Trivallis and Rhondda Cynon Taf Council.
 Carol Evans, a long-time resident, said she has been left “mentally and physically” unwell by the stress.
-Malcolm Twigg has abandoned plans to retire in his home due to the risk.
+Malcolm Twigg said "Nobody is helping us at all.
+We are on our own.”
 Linda Page put it simply: “We are just sitting in limbo.”

 Mr. Chowdhry, Chairman of the UK RAAC Campaign Group, wrote to the council on 20th May 2024 requesting the opportunity to represent local homeowners through a formal deputation.
 The response he received was brief and dismissive: